bsdinis/feedback/lessons/06_specificity_change_theory.md

 For example, in the code reviews, we can find some generic feedback as the following:

 1. The code is not very efficient, can you please optimize some of it?
-2. I find very difficult to understand
+2. I find your code very difficult to understand
 3. There are some lines that do not follow the our coding best practices

-Even if the previous sentences are well intentioned they can confuse a junior developer, for example.
-For the item number one of our previous list, the junior engineer can start asking themselves these questions,
+Even if the previous sentences are well intentioned they can confuse a junior developer For the item number one of our previous list, the junior engineer can start asking themselves these questions,

-*Is all my code not efficient?
+*Is all my code not efficient or only a specific function?
 Is there a specific part of my code that is not well designed?*

 After all, the feedback is important in every part of the teams, but sometimes junior developers need a very concise way since they are starting their careers and learning the good coding practices of their new teams.

 How can engineers provide a better feedback and be more precise?
-There are some methodologies already established for this, in this case the S.T.A.R. methodology will be approached.
+There are some methodologies already established for this, in this case the S.T.A.R. and S.B.I methodology will be approached.

 ## S.T.A.R.
 Methodology